 Most “I’ll set my own ISO, thank you very much” photographers leave the ISO set to something low to get a “clean” image.
 Holdouts like me.

 The problem is, if you’re not careful, the proper shutter speed could be too low.
-This can result in unwanted motion, both in your subject and in the camera.
+This can result in unwanted motion in both your subject and the camera.